Kissing the Blarney Stone and visiting the Castle

 A friend has 2 of her three adult kids in rehab, and the other one heavily involved with Marijuana, so it is a good time to stop and talk about drugs.

 Many poisonous and drug plants are in this garden.
-So we have the opportunity to broach a subject we normally would not be talk about.
+So we have the opportunity to broach a subject we normally would not be talked about.

 We leave the area and head to the other side.